 In short: fish is really good for you.
 But can you have too much of a good thing?

-The bad news is that your favourite fish and chips could include a nasty serve of toxins such as mercury or PCBs.
+The bad news is that your favourite fish and chips could potentially include a serve of toxins such as mercury or PCBs.
 The risk to your health depends on which type of fish you choose, where and how it was caught or farmed, and how often you eat it.

 Docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA) are long chain omega-3 fatty acids found in high quantities in oily fish, such as Atlantic and Australian salmon, blue-eye trevalla, blue mackerel, gemfish, canned sardines, canned salmon and some varieties of canned tuna.

-The government's National Health and Medical Research Council suggests a dietary target for long chain omega-3 fatty acids of:
+The government's National Health and Medical Research Council (NHMRC) suggests a dietary target for long chain omega-3 fatty acids of:

 - 610mg per day for men